 Celebrities (also known as Celebrity or Lunchbox) is a party game where several teams, generally made up of two players each, play against each other to guess as many celebrity names as possible before time runs out.
 The game takes place in three rounds of increasing difficulty.

 It sounds simple, but Celebrities is a great deal of fun.
-We've never played a game in which players didn't spend much of the time laughing.
+It's a game in which players spend much of the time laughing.

 4 to 12 players, in teams of 2.
-We enjoy Celebrities most with 6 or 8 players.
+Celebrities is the most fun with 6 or 8 players.

 All that's needed to play Celebrities are several slips of paper (3x5 index cards are perfect) and pens or pencils for each player.

 The goal is for your team to guess more of the celebrities than any other team over three rounds.

 Before play begins, each player receives several slips of paper (usually 5 or less) and writes the name of a different celebrity on each.
 The names must be kept secret.
 All of the names are then placed in a hat, a bowl, or a similar receptacle.
 (If you use index cards, they can simply be shuffled and then stacked face down.)